snealbli/emt/README.md

 The textbook mentioned is *Emergency Care and Transportation of the Sick and Injured (11th ed.)* **ISBN-13:** 978-1284080179

-## Study materials:=
+## Study materials

-- textbook
+### textbook
   - flashcards
   - vocab terms
   - chapter outlines/synopses
   - tables

 ## Additional info